 - EMC – CE/FCC Class A

-Target applications are expected to include edge AI computing, robotics, UAV/drones, and smart transport.
-Cooling will be challenge for a 15W processor on such as small board, and as one should have expected there’s a large heatsink with a fan to make sure the system works optimally under most conditions.
+Target applications are expected to include edge AI computing, robotics, UAVs/drones, and smart transport.
+Cooling will be challenging for a 15W processor on such as small board, and as one should have expected there’s a large heatsink with a fan to make sure the system works optimally under most conditions.

 Jean-Luc started CNX Software in 2010 as a part-time endeavor, before quitting his job as a software engineering manager, and starting to write daily news, and reviews full time later in 2011.